 Promotions / Advertising space / etc

-While there are many voluntary beta-readers that will be happy to read your book for free, beta-reading and reviewing is not the same.
-Beta-reading works more like a consulting service (some beta-readers even offer copy-editing, proofreading, etc), because it’s a matter of personal feedback (as opposed to public reviews).
-I think it’s acceptable to charge for beta-reading specially if this involves in-depth reports with lots of useful advice that you will benefit from.
-On the other hand, it also makes sense to have voluntary beta-readers that are your target audience even if they are only able to provide a few sentences of feedback – because once again, it will be helpful to understand your readers and what tweaks are needed.
-Remember these people are doing this for free because they are truly interested in your work, and want to help you!
+While there are many voluntary beta-readers that will be happy to read your book for free, beta-reading and reviewing is not the same thing.
+Beta-reading works more like a consulting service (some beta-readers even offer copy-editing, proofreading, etc) because it’s a matter of personal feedback (as opposed to public reviews).
+I think it’s acceptable to charge for beta-reading especially if this involves in-depth reports with lots of useful advice that you will benefit from.
+On the other hand, it also makes sense to have voluntary beta-readers that are your target audience even if they are only able to provide quick feedback – because once again, it will be helpful to understand your readers and how they feel about your work.
+Remember anyone who’s doing this for free is because they’re interested in your work and want to help you!
 If someone has particularly helped you as an author, I’d think it’s always nice to thank them with a nice gesture, such as a signed book, or even include them in the acknowledgments page.

 But it’s so difficult to get book reviews…

 I know, I know.
 Not only is difficult to get book bloggers to review your book (since our reading schedule is normally pretty full and as much as we’d like to, we can’t possibly accept every single request), but also not everyone who has bought and read your book will leave a review.
 I guess this is a bit of human nature, if we don’t love or hate something, we don’t feel the need to either rave or rant about it.
 Except, of course, for us book bloggers and book addicts.

 So a topic for another day will be… How